mrkkrp/markkarpov.art/essay/perception-routines.md

 given type according to whatever jury or consensus.
 It does not matter who is in the jury.
 Let it be configurable.
-Further, let us say that the process P is not static in the sense that it is capable of not only satisfying a fixed criteria of what constitutes a good work of art, but it is also capable of innovation through extrapolation from a significant body of existing artworks.
+Further, let us say that the process P is not static in the sense that it is capable of not only satisfying a fixed criterion of what constitutes a good work of art, but it is also capable of innovation through extrapolation from a significant body of existing artworks.
 Let us further grant that P has access to information about current developments in the world and their significance, so that it is capable of basing its artistic output on this data in a creative way.
-All of this is technically within the reach of the AI technology of the (near) future.
+All of this is technically within reach of the AI technology of the (near) future.
 For many people, P constitutes a perfect artist capable of producing an unlimited stream of valuable artworks.